oskar2517/display-tubes/content/nixie/NEC-CD66A/index.md

     - side-view
 ---

 The CD66A, produced by NEC in Japan, is a medium-sized Nixie tube capable of displaying all ten digits along with a right decimal point.
 It features a distinctive anode design made up of multiple horizontal wires, differing from the typical hexagonal or square grids stamped from sheet metal in most Nixie tubes.
 A variant of the CD66 with a left decimal point was also available.
-Additionally, the CD66A is pin-compatible with the European ZM1242, which has a more conventional design.
+In Europe, the CD66 was sold as the ZM1242.

 ### Key Specifications